Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 ## 4. Catalogue (T19) – implementation details

 The whole syntax of the Peppol Catalogue transaction (T19) is covered on the [Peppol website](https://peppol.org).
 This implementation guide does not add any additional elements to the syntax.
 All general Peppol rules must be followed.
-It is forbidden to use an element for some other purpose than what it is intended to be used for.
+It is forbidden to use an element for a purpose other than what it is intended to be used for.
 Please refer to the general Peppol guidance if some element is not covered in this implementation guide.

 ---

 ### 4.1 Document header level

 - [cbc:ID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-ID/) is the catalogue identifier, the main identifier for this document.
 It is a mandatory field.
-- [cbc:ActionCode]() is used to tell if the catalogue is sent for the first time, it replaces a catalogue entirely, it updates some catalogue lines or if the catalogue is deleted.
-Use values from Catalogue Action code, header level (OpenPeppol) codelist.
+- [cbc:ActionCode](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-ActionCode/) is used to tell if the catalogue is sent for the first time, it replaces a catalogue entirely, it updates some catalogue lines or if the catalogue is deleted.
+Use values from the Catalogue Action code, header level (OpenPeppol) codelist.
 If this field is not in the catalogue, it means that the catalogue fully replaces the source catalogue.
-- [cbc:Name]() can be used to give the catalogue a name.
+- [cbc:Name](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-Name/) can be used to give the catalogue a name.
-- [cbc:IssueDate]() is a mandatory element which is used to convey the issue date of the catalogue.
+- [cbc:IssueDate](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-IssueDate/) is a mandatory element which is used to convey the issue date of the catalogue.
 The date must be formatted as YYYY-MM-DD.
-- [cbc:VersionID]() is used to keep track of the up-to-date version of the catalogue as there might be updates to the catalogue.
+- [cbc:VersionID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-VersionID/) is used to keep track of the up-to-date version of the catalogue as there might be updates to the catalogue.
-- [cac:ValidityPeriod]() tells the time period when the catalogue is valid and can be used to order.
+- [cac:ValidityPeriod](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ValidityPeriod/) tells the time period when the catalogue is valid and can be used to order.
 It is a mandatory element.
 The time must be formatted as HH:MM:SS.
-- [cac:ReferencedContract]() is used to refer to a contract between the buyer and the seller.
+- [cac:ReferencedContract](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReferencedContract/) is used to refer to a contract between the buyer and the seller.
 This is an important value as the terms of invoicing are agreed in the contract.
-- [cac:SourceCatalogueReference]() / [cbc:ID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-ID/) is used to refer to the previous version of the catalogue.
+- [cac:SourceCatalogueReference](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-SourceCatalogueReference/) / [cbc:ID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cbc-ID/) is used to refer to the previous version of the catalogue.
 This is important when making updated to the current version of the catalogue to track changes.
-- [cac:TradingTerms]() / [cbc:Information]() can be used to refer to the general payment conditions
+- [cac:TradingTerms](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-TradingTerms/) / [cbc:Information](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-TradingTerms/cbc-Information/) can be used to refer to the general payment conditions

 ### 4.2 Parties